-On trust in teachers: Seventy percent of Americans rate the honesty and ethical standards of teachers to be high or very high.
-The only professionals with a higher rating are nurses.
-Teachers are substantially more trusted than police, judges and clergy, and are three times more trusted than lawyers, business executives and news reporters.
+On trust in teachers: Sixty percent of Americans rate the honesty and ethical standards of teachers to be high or very high.
+The only professionals with a higher rating are nurses, doctors and pharmacists.
+Teachers are substantially more trusted than police, judges and clergy, and are three times more trusted than lawyers, business executives and stockbrokers.
+Sixty-six percent say teachers are underpaid while only six percent think they are overpaid.

-On the quality of schools: When asked to grade schools "A, B, C, D or Fail," only 21 percent say that public schools nationally deserve an A or B. Among the same Americans, 51 percent believe public schools in their own communities deserve an A or B. And among Americans with a child in school, 72 percent would give their school an A or B.
+On the quality of schools: When asked to grade schools "A, B, C, D or Fail," only 19 percent say that public schools nationally deserve an A or B. Among the same Americans, 43 percent believe public schools in their own communities deserve an A or B. And among Americans with a child in school, 70 percent would give their school an A or B.